Program Overview

 Status: Enrollment Complete (Follow-up Ongoing)

-The Phase 1b safety program evaluated both first-generation and next-generation treatment systems in newly diagnosed glioblastoma.
-Across these cohorts, therapy was feasible and generally well tolerated, with no dose-limiting toxicities observed.
-Procedural reliability and device performance were confirmed with the next-generation platform, which is the configuration used in the pivotal Phase 2b trial.
-Exploratory signals of biological activity were observed but are preliminary and derived from small sample sizes; efficacy conclusions cannot be drawn.
+The Phase 1b safety lead-in evaluated PoMA in newly diagnosed glioblastoma.
+Across these small cohorts, treatment was feasible and generally well tolerated, with no dose-limiting toxicities observed.
+Exploratory biological signals were observed, but findings remain preliminary and derived from small sample sizes; efficacy conclusions cannot be drawn.

 Newly Diagnosed GBM